Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Pilot Experiment and Observation

-To better illustrate how confident LLMs are when producing hallucinated answers, \textit{i.e.}, incorrect predictions, we compare their token-level probability distributions before and after applying CoT prompting, for both all samples and hallucinated samples.
+To better illustrate how confident LLMs are when producing hallucinated answers (\textit{i.e.}, incorrect predictions), we compare their token-level probability distributions before and after applying CoT prompting.
+This comparison is conducted for both all samples and hallucinated samples.
 The results are presented in Figure~\ref{fig:token-level}.
-Before CoT prompting, LLMs show relatively uniform probability distributions across samples; for hallucinated samples, the distributions are clearly left-skewed, indicating that incorrect answers tend to receive lower probabilities.
-In contrast, after CoT prompting, the distributions shift, and LLMs assign similarly high probabilities to both all and incorrect answers.
+Before CoT prompting, LLMs show relatively uniform probability distributions across samples.
+For hallucinated samples, the distributions are clearly left-skewed, indicating that incorrect answers tend to receive lower probabilities.
+In contrast, after CoT prompting, the probability distributions shift such that LLMs assign similarly high probabilities to both correct and incorrect answers.
 This increased confidence, especially in wrong predictions, underscores the complex influence of CoT prompting on token-level probabilities, ultimately making hallucinations harder to detect.

-Previous studies have shown that the token probabilities produced by LLMs do not always reliably indicate hallucinations \citep{mahaut2024factualConf, lin2022teaching, chen2025hallu}.
-More robust signals can instead be extracted from the internal states of LLMs to better capture hallucination patterns.
-To explore this, we conduct a more comprehensive set of experiments using recent hallucination detection models, investigating whether CoT prompting influences the clarity of hallucination-related signals during the reasoning process.
+Previous studies have shown that token probabilities produced by LLMs do not always reliably indicate the presence of hallucinations \citep{mahaut2024factualConf, lin2022teaching, chen2025hallu}.
+Instead, more robust signals can be extracted from the internal states of LLMs to better capture hallucination patterns.
+To explore this, we conduct a more comprehensive set of experiments using recent hallucination detection models.
+We investigate whether CoT prompting influences the clarity of hallucination-related signals during the reasoning process.